-In terms of applications, \MDN{}s have been recently applied to epidemic simulation prediction \cite{davis_use_2020}, where the goal is to predict the multimodal distribution of the total number of infected cases under a compartmental model such as the stochastic Susceptible-Infectious-Recovered (SIR) model \cite{kermack_contribution_1927}.
+In terms of applications, \MDN{}s have been recently applied to epidemic simulation prediction \cite{davis_use_2020}.
+The goal is to predict the multimodal distribution of the total number of infected cases under a compartmental model such as the stochastic Susceptible-Infectious-Recovered (SIR) model \cite{kermack_contribution_1927}.
 In the paper, the authors show that, given samples of SIR simulations with different infectivity and recovery parameters, the MDN could approximate the conditioned output distribution using a mixture of binomials.
-This result is an important step in the approximation of way more complex compartmental models in a fraction of the time originally required, similarly to what has been done, for example, in material sciences \cite{pilania_accelerating_2013}.
-Nonetheless, the work of \citet{davis_use_2020} makes a strong assumption, that is, the infected network is a complete graph.
-As stated in \cite{opuszko_impact_2013}, arbitrary social interactions in the network play a fundamental role in the spreading of a disease, and as such predictive models should be able to take them into account.
+This result is a remarkable step in approximating way more complex compartmental models in a fraction of the time originally required, similarly to what has been done, for example, in material sciences \cite{pilania_accelerating_2013}.
+However, the work of \citet{davis_use_2020} makes the strong assumption that the infected network is a complete graph.
+In fact, as stated in \cite{opuszko_impact_2013}, arbitrary social interactions in the network play a fundamental role in the spreading of a disease.
+As such, predictive models should be able to take them into account.